-In this post, Ross presents the New Zealand experience to illustrate that recession ends contrary to common perception that recession feels like never-ending.
+In this post, Ross presents the New Zealand experience to illustrate that recession ends contrary to the common perception that recession feels like never-ending.

 In North America, in Europe, and the UK, there’s been a pretty nasty recession over the last eight years or so.